Article on Gaelic puirt-a-beul (mouth music)

 The Lyrics

 These lyrics are a compilation of all the lyrics I know.
-I have retained the acute accents which have been officially abolished by the Scottish Education Dept as I believe they help learners to understand the pronunciation.
+I have retained the acute accents (which were officially abolished by the Scottish Education Dept in the 1990s) as I believe they help learners understand the pronunciation.

 Rann 1/Verse 1